bennkeel/bennkeel.github.io/_projects/2022-09-01-ExhibitGraphics.md

 	"
 %}

 Each tactile model was drawn from a top-down photo of its corresponding scenic model, then reviewed thoroughly for content accuracy.
 ADA-compliant numbers match a key on the right side of the panel.
+They use a combination fo CNC routing for the base plate and 3D printing for the buildings and numbers.

 {% include post-components/gallery.html
 	columns = 1